+5.2.6.
 Software iSCSI Support

-XenServer provides support for shared SRs on iSCSI LUNs. iSCSI is supported using the open-iSCSI software iSCSI initiator or by using a supported iSCSI Host Bus Adapter (HBA).
-The steps for using iSCSI HBAs are identical to those for Fibre Channel HBAs, both of which are described in the section called "Creating a Shared LVM over Fibre Channel / iSCSI HBA or SAS SR (lvmohba)".
+XenServer provides support for shared SRs on iSCSI LUNs. iSCSI is supported using the Open-iSCSI software iSCSI initiator or by using a supported iSCSI Host Bus Adapter (HBA).
+The steps for using iSCSI HBAs are identical to those for Fibre Channel HBAs, both of which are described in Section 5.2.8.2, "Creating a Shared LVM over Fibre Channel / Fibre Channel over Ethernet / iSCSI HBA or SAS SR (lymohba)".